-Other Benefits include community health improvement services and subsidized health services
+\Other Benefits include community health improvement services and subsidized health services

-A single hospital can be in more than one TYPE category
+\\A single hospital can be in more than one TYPE category

-Bad Debt Expenses: In 2016, 52 percent of the 1,922 individual hospital Schedule Hs reported bad debt expense attributable to financial assistance.
-Although the IRS provides minimal instruction on how to calculate this amount, the average bad debt expense attributable to financial assistance reported was 0.4 percent of total expenses in 2016.
+Bad Debt Expenses: In 2017, 47% of the 1,931 individual hospital Schedule Hs reported bad debt expense attributable to financial assistance.
+Although the IRS provides minimal instruction on how to calculate this amount, the average bad debt expense attributable to financial assistance reported was 0.4% of total expenses in 2017.
 However, some patients unable to pay for their medical care do not complete hospitals' financial assistance processes.
 Consequently, hospitals classify unreimbursed care for those patients as bad debt expense.
 Most hospitals and systems report that some portion of their bad debt expense would qualify as a benefit to the community as financial assistance due to the low income of the patients.

-For example, one of the respondents provided the following explanation to the Schedule H question about the rationale for including bad debt amounts in community benefit:
+For example, the following is an explanation to the Schedule H question about the rationale for including bad debt amounts in community benefit: